cxycode32/Playing-With-CNN-Architectures/README.md

 Helper function to visualize training and validation loss and accuracy.
 ```
 # utils.py

-def plot_metrics(train_loss, train_acc, val_loss=None, val_acc=None):
+def plot_gnet_metrics(train_loss, train_acc, val_loss=None, val_acc=None):
 ```
 ![Training Loss And Accuracy](./assets/training_loss_acc_gnet.png)

 ## ResNet Implementation

-ResNet (Residual Network) is a deep CNN architecture designed to address the vanishing gradient problem in very deep networks.
-It introduces residual connections (skip connections) that allow gradients to flow through layers more effectively, enabling the training of much deeper models.
+ResNet (Residual Network) is a deep CNN architecture that introduces residual connections, allowing gradients to flow more easily through the network.
+By using skip connections, ResNet can train very deep networks without suffering from vanishing gradients, making it highly effective for image classification and other computer vision tasks.

 The different ResNet variants mainly differ in the number of residual layers:
 - **ResNet50**: 50 layers deep, consisting of 3, 4, 6, and 3 residual blocks in four stages.